 For more details on the cloud-based solution, Cloud-based mobile financial services

 The evolution of financial payment systems has been a long but interesting journey characterized by sudden changes in the underlying technology.
 Payments and banking were the best in their class at the time.
 Sadly, not much change has ever happened to this, and this has led to inefficiency and obsolete technologies.
-The traditional way, which was slow but still acceptable to the customers due to the stage in the information age.
+The traditional way was slow but still acceptable to customers due to the stage of the information age.

 In the old days, 100% of activities in the financial services space were attributable to banks only.
 With advancements in technology, organizations outside the banking industry diversified into financial services, targeting margins in the space.
 These were organizations servicing millions of customers through broad distribution channels, be they mobile operators, retailers, or online merchants.